 Who are the characters?
 What is the setting?
 Where does the story happen?
-What happens?
-What will you write about?
+What will you What happens?
+Write about?
 How did it end?
 What was interesting about it?

 Beginning Middle Say what happened in the middle Start by saying what happened of the story. in the beginning.
 My own story Next End Say what happened next.
 How did the story end?